jigardave8/Slot-Machine/README.md

 Try your lucky, play the BEST slot machines and free slot until you run out of luck.

-Play the only Vegas-style slot machines free with bonus for iOS.
-Enjoy great free slot machines.
+Play the Simple but best slot machine free with bonus for iOS.
 Gain big experience in big win slots machines and you will climb up fast!
-Feel the thrill of real Simple slots machine with points as you click to win  coins!
+Feel the thrill of real Simple slot machine with points as you click to win  coins!

 <h2>Features: </h2>